supernelis/workshop-renovating-legacy-codebase/StepsTowardsGoldenMaster.md

 # The road towards an effective golden master

-There are several important steps to get towards an effective golden master.
+The goal of the first part of the workshop is for you to build up an effective golden master.
+There are several important steps to get there.

 1. Understand what to observe
-2. Control randomness
-3. Capture the output
+2. Capture the output
+3. Make the tests reproducible
-4. Comparing with the golden master
+4. Verify the result with a golden master
 5. Check if the golden master is effective
+6. Add more variations

 ## Step: Understand what to observe